-The Middlebury Institute Speaker Series features an array of Middlebury Institute faculty experts discussing current tools for change.
+The Middlebury Institute Speaker Series features an array of Middlebury Institute faculty experts discussing perspectives on new global realities.

-Join Middlebury Institute faculty as they discuss practical tools for change and smart strategies needed to address mounting global threats.
-Talks will be an hour long, with a half-hour reception following, generously sponsored by Scheid Vineyards and Whole Foods Market.
+Join Middlebury Institute faculty as they discuss perspectives on new global realities.
+Talks will be 75 minutes long, with a half-hour reception following, generously sponsored by Scheid Vineyards.

 McGowan Building MG102